ylliu/A-Tour-of-C-2nd-Edition-C-In-Depth-Series-/README.md

 (explicitly or implicitly) released after use.
 Examples are memory, locks, sockets, file handles, and thread handles.Leaks must be avoided in any long-running system, but excessive resource retention can be almost as bad as a leak
+10. template
+error:undefined referance to vector<int>::size()
+I have an vector.h and vector.cpp and that is your mistake.
+Move code from cpp to h file.
+When I delete the code which is in click event there is no error that is how templates work in C++.
+1. You have to declare them in headers.
+2. Specialization of method does not creates, unless you call this method.
+Read more about templates.